retooth2/xenharmlib/doc/prim_intro.rst

 dealing with structures in the context of transformation theory.

 Every primitive refers to its origin context by the :attr:`origin_context` property.
-Together with the unified interface of builder methods this can be leveraged to create generalized utilities.
-Observe for example how the following function can be applied to sequences of all origins:
+Together with the unified interface of builder methods, this can be leveraged to create generalized utilities.
+Observe, for example, how the following function can be applied to sequences of all origins:

 .. testcode::